WontonNice/frontend/public/exams/readingpassages/OfficialSHSATReadings/Spirit-of-the-Herd.md

 ---
 title: "Excerpt from The Spirit of the Herd"
-source: "Official SHSAT Practice Test A"
+source: "|Official SHSAT Practice Test A"

 questions:
   - id: q1